The Ghost of Peter Sellers

 We had a wonderful cast and crew of 110 of the best of British and Cypriot technicians.
 Every morning at 6am we sailed into the most beautiful sunrise, with the entire crew crammed on the ship, followed by an army of support and rescue boats, a bit like the Normandy Invasion.
 Need I tell you the rest?

-The Documentary will be created from interviews with friends of Peter, Spike, some of the actors, crew members, producers, executives and relatives of the wonderful people who have sadly passed.
-For me it will be an incredible opportunity to revisit that island 42 years later and talk about the worst and the best of what happened and a chance to recapture what it was like to work with the genius talents of Peter and Spike in those glorious and insane days of the 70s.
+The Documentary was created from interviews with friends of Peter, Spike, some of the actors, crew members, producers, executives and relatives of the wonderful people who have sadly passed.
+For me it was an incredible opportunity to revisit that island 42 years later and talk about the worst and the best of what happened and a chance to recapture what it was like to work with the genius talents of Peter and Spike in those glorious and insane days of the 70s.

 The Ghost of Peter Sellers is a dedication to all who were involved and the memory of the past, and the fact that some of us are still here and smiling.